FORTH-ICS-INSPIRE/artemis/docs/basicconf.md

 You can comment any monitor you do not want to be used.

-For additional private BMP feeds based on bgpstreamlive and Kafka, please check [this wiki page](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki/Private-BMP-feeds-using-bgpstream).
+For additional private BMP feeds based on bgpstreamlive and Kafka, please check [this docs page](https://bgpartemis.readthedocs.io/en/latest/bgpstreambmp/).

 ## ASNs
 This section contains all declared ARTEMIS ASNs.
 You can create ASN references by prefixing them with "&", which you can later access using the "*" prefix.
 You can reference both single ASNs as well as lists of ASNs.